Coursmos

 Coursmos is an online micro-learning platform.
-It offers approximately 50,000 lessons within approximately 11,000 courses with courses broken down into smaller lessons, typically no longer than three minutes each.
-Launched in 2013, it has been attributed as the world's first platform that supports micro learning.
+It offered approximately 50,000 lessons within approximately 11,000 courses with courses broken down into smaller lessons, typically no longer than three minutes each.

 History

 Coursmos was founded by Roman Kostochka and Vyacheslav Grachev.
 The concept was developed based on a YouTube study that documented people watching users video of up to three minutes with longer videos getting abandoned.
 Coursmos was a participant in Happy Farm, an American-Ukrainian Business Accelerator.
 Although founded in Russia, it moved its headquarters to San Francisco, California in 2013, the same year the site was first launched.
 Coursmos was designed as a mobile-first application, launching as a mobile app in the Apple Appstore and following up with an app in Google Play.
-The web platform of the company launched in early 2014.
+The web platform of the company was launched in early 2014.

 Funding for Coursmos came by the way of the co-founders, and later pre-seed funding in the amount of $150,000 from outside investors.
 It received an additional $530,000 in funding in June 2014, coming from Imperious Group as well as an angel investor who was unnamed.
 The funding was used to expand the company and develop features that allow for better search engine capabilities of lessons, converting video to text to make lessons searchable.
 It also announced the addition of features that include YouTube integration and a content widget for lessons to be shared on other website.
 In 2015, the company received $600,000 in additional funding from both Imperious and Altera Capital Group.
-This funding was reported to be used to build a corporate user platform that can be used by companies to train workers.
+This funding was reported to be used to build a corporate user platform that can be used by online classes.

 As of 2015, Coursmos has raised $1.2 million since its launch.